-This year's Financial Plan process resulted in some very significant rate increases for the Rural Sector.
-The modifier which was approved eases the burden of the increase for the Rural Sector (see page 34).
+This year's Financial Plan process resulted in some very significant rate increases for the Rural and Residential Sectors.
+The modifiers which were approved ease the burden of the increase for the Rural Sector (see page 34).

 Outcomes

 Outcomes are the impacts on or consequences for the community of the services or facilities provided.